 A Final Thought

 Several years ago, I was hired by a court to perform a courthouse planning study and develop a program of requirements.
-The courthouse was located in an area with a rapidly increasing law enforcement presence and corresponding high criminal caseload.
+The courthouse was located in an area with a rapidly increasing law enforcement presence and a high criminal caseload.
 The court also had a significant volume of family and juvenile cases.
-To say the least, the courthouse was overcrowded and getting worse.
+The courthouse was overcrowded and getting worse.

-As I started working on the planning effort, I asked the court if I could review the analysis that had been prepared prior to the design of the existing facility.
-Given the excessive overcrowding, I was shocked to learn that the building had only been in use for two years.
-I learned from the review that very little actual analysis had gone into the effort.
+As I started working on the planning effort, I asked the court if I could review the analysis that had been prepared before the design of the existing facility.
+Given the excessive overcrowding, I was shocked to learn that the building had only been used for two years.
+The review taught me that very little analysis had gone into the effort.
 The new courthouse was an adaptive reuse project to convert a vacant shopping facility into a courthouse.
-This was understandably an architectural challenge and, therefore, the analytical side was apparently minimized.
+This was understandably an architectural challenge, so the analytical side was apparently minimized.

 But the court learned a valuable lesson about the need for planning.
-Correspondingly, it was determined that my scope of work would be to help the court plan and program for 10-, 20-, and 30-year milestones based on a reliable forecast of future court demand including caseload, personnel, and space needs.
+Correspondingly, my scope of work would be to help the court plan and program for 10-, 20-, and 30-year milestones based on a reliable forecast of future court demand, including caseload, personnel, and space needs.
 Forecasting the future helped the court to get ahead of its growing demand and properly plan two additional phases for on-site courthouse expansion.